bhauman/lein-figwheel/sidecar/README.md

 cljs.user=> (+ 1 2)
 3
 cljs.user=> :cljs/quit
-Choose focus build for CLJS REPL (example) or quit > quit
 ```

 Remember that you won't see the REPL prompt until the repl connects to